mbadry1/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

        - Babysitter and doctor needs to be neutral so we project them on nonbias with the direction of the bias:
          - ![](Images/50.png)
          - After that they will be equal in the term of gender.
-         - To do this the authors of the paper trained a classifier to tell the words that needs to be  neutralized or not.
+         - To do this the authors of the paper trained a classifier to tell the words that they need to be  neutralized or not.
     3. Equalize pairs
        - We want each pair to have difference only in gender.
 Like:
          - Grandfather - Grandmother
-         - He - Sh
+         - He - She
          - Boy - Girl
        - We want to do this because the distance between grandfather and babysitter is bigger than babysitter and grandmother:
          - ![](Images/51.png)
        - To do that, we move grandfather and grandmother to a point where they will be in the middle of the non-bias axis.